One: The most common variant may or may not infect the WordPress files, so you’ll go in loops installing and

 If you open the web-page, it will redirect in no time.
 You can’t really trust browser’s built-in Developer Tools because the inspector can’t really tell what kind of redirect it is.
 You can scan your website with an online malware scanner or server-side malware scanner to detect the malware.

-The idea is to inspect the source-code of the WordPress page.
+The key is to inspect the source-code of the WordPress page.
 For that you’ll have to view the source-code without actually visiting the URL since the actual URL will keep redirecting.

 After fixing so many websites and different kinds of redirects, here’s an example I remember:

 The clean up routine consists of: